Our Team in Guyana

 World Bank

-Ms. Doretti, an Italian national, is responsible for maintaining the day-to-day dialogue and solid partnership around the World Bank programs in both countries.
-Since joining in 2002, Ms. Doretti has held various positions at the World Bank, the most recent one as Senior Private Sector Development Specialist for the World Bank West Africa region, based in Mali.
-Ms. Doretti has strong and diversified World Bank experience in leading teams and in corporate assignments, including country engagements, developing World Bank’s strategies around private sector, entrepreneurship and innovation.
+Since joining in 2002, Ms. Doretti has held various positions at the World Bank, including as Senior Private Sector Development Specialist for the World Bank West Africa region, based in Mali.
+She has extensive World Bank experience, including country engagements and developing strategies for private sector development, entrepreneurship, and innovation.

 Ms. Doretti holds a Master’s degree in international economics from SAIS Johns Hopkins and Bachelor degree in International Affairs and Law from University of Florence.